10 Factors that Influence Your Website’s Credibility

 8. Branding

-Visitors decide within seconds whether they trust your site and want to stay there.
+Visitors decide within seconds whether they trust your website and want to stay there.
 The way your site looks is a huge part of their decision.
 Make sure your site’s branding — logos, colors, visuals, etc. — represents your company the way you want it to.
-It should speak to the visitor and give them an impression of your brand before they even read a word.
+It should speak to potential customers and give them an impression of your brand before they even read a word.

 9. Easy Navigation

 Site usability is also really important to search engines.
-They know if your site isn’t easy to navigate that visitors will leave.
-This automatically moves your site down in search results.
-Navigation like many of our tips here is more than just building credibility with your site.
+They know visitors will leave if your site isn’t easy to navigate.
+This automatically moves your website down in search results.
+Navigation, like many of our tips here, is more than just building credibility with your site.

 10. Behind-the-Scenes

 Visitors want to know the story behind your business.
 That’s why writing a winning About Page is essential.
 Even more than that, they want to see the people behind the brand.
-Having bios and photos of your staff on your site helps visitors feel more connected to your business.
+Having bios and photos of your staff on this web page helps visitors feel more connected to your business.
 It also makes your business more human.
 They see the people, not just the information.

 In my experience, about pages are often the second most visited page on a website.